 Reading must be learned.
 Easier for some, much harder for others.

 When I finished my doctoral studies at Northwestern University, I knew I wanted to help children who were not learning this critical life skill in school.
 I set up a private practice, worked hard with my students, and some would have called my practice a success.
 But my students’ gains weren’t dependable – I did not have a roadmap for improvement nor enough experience to tailor my work to each student’s struggles.

 Eager to find better results, I took a series of workshops where I learned about a phonics-based approach to reading instruction called Orton-Gillingham.
 I was fortunate to have the opportunity to study under the direction of some of the pioneers, notably Jean Osman and Paula Dozier Rome, who had known and worked with Samuel Orton himself.
-The Orton approach sparked what would become a lifelong interest in orthography, phonics, and the origins of words.
-As I modified my teaching with greater emphasis on these many concepts, I found that while some children learned quickly with most any instruction, many of my students were only able to learn using phonics.
+The Orton approach served as a valuable foundation from which to build upon and also sparked what would become a lifelong interest in the origins of words.
+As I modified my teaching with greater emphasis on practices associated with the Orton approach, I found that while some children learned quickly with most any instruction, many of my students were only able to learn using phonics.

 Specialists in any field have to keep current in their research, but specific research findings tend to work their way more slowly toward general education teachers.
 Teachers, after all, have to know something about everything.
 In 1997 Congress created the National Reading Panel to promote successful reading instruction.
 The panel evaluated more than 10,000 studies on reading to see what worked.
 They published their findings two years later.
 I was pleased to find that their research was very consistent with what I had learned in my studies and confirmed in my practice—that systematic phonics instruction was better reading help than a literature-based approach for children struggling to read.